Dipti-24/AI_Powered_Data_Insights/README.md

 ## Overview

-The AI-Driven Report Generator is a Streamlit-based web application that allows users to analyze datasets, generate AI-powered insights, ask natural language questions, and visualize data using DeepSeek AI.
+The AI-Driven Report Generator is a Streamlit-based web application that allows users to upload datasets, clean data, generate AI-powered insights, and visualize data using DeepSeek API.
+This tool is designed for data analysts and business professionals to quickly analyze and interpret their datasets.

 ## Features